At least once in a while, the check engine light turns on. This could be due to some technical failure.

 Why The Mechanic Isn’t Able To See The Issue

-Sometimes the mechanics are not able to tell you what your issues is.
+Sometimes the mechanics are not able to tell you what your issue is.
 What Audi and Volkswagen do, after 40 passes of the same test, both the light is off and the error code is gone.
 After your car performs 40 tests and they all pass, the mechanic could run diagnostics but he won’t be able to see any errors.

-Can I Diagnose The Problem Myself?
+Can I Diagnose The Check Engine Problem Myself?

 Here are some of the most common error codes that you will get: